abi-oluwade/powershellscript/readme.md

 - PowerShell offers a command-line option (powershell.exe) and an integrated scripting environment option (ISE, powershell_ise.exe)

-- Stored as ".ps1" files vs bash which is stored as ".sh" the only way to run ".ps1" is to right click and select "run with powershell", this helps prevent accidents.
+- Stored as ".ps1" files vs bash which is stored as ".sh" the only way to run ".ps1" is to right click and select "run with PowerShell", this helps prevent accidents.

+- PowerShell includes many commands "out of the box" however many can also come from 3rd party vendors

+- commands packaged as "Snapins" or "Modules"

 - In addition, there is policy that restricts script execution.
 You can check this policy by running the: